JovRoncal/PCBuildHub_Documentation/PCBuildHubDocu.md

 2.Build Configuration Tool- Assists user with a tailor-made PC by choosing parts which could couple with each other.
 In case the user's chosen parts fail to match, recommendations are provided by the tool.

-Video Tutorial Module-Provides video guides to enable a user to assemble his or her own PC from scratch, hence assuring proper assembly.
+3.Video Tutorial Module- Provides video guides to enable a user to assemble his or her own PC from scratch, hence assuring proper assembly.

-3. User Profiles and Build Saving – This feature allows users to create user profiles, save custom PC builds, and track past purchases or wishlists.
+4. User Profiles and Build Saving – This feature allows users to create user profiles, save custom PC builds, and track past purchases or wishlists.

-4. Order Tracking and Payment Module – The module has real-time order tracking with secure online payments, allowing users to track the purchase and delivery status.
+5. Order Tracking and Payment Module – The module has real-time order tracking with secure online payments, allowing users to track the purchase and delivery status.

-5. Community Forum – This is a feature that enables users to be part of a community of PC builders, where they can seek advice, share builds, and get tips from experienced builders.
+6. Community Forum – This is a feature that enables users to be part of a community of PC builders, where they can seek advice, share builds, and get tips from experienced builders.

-6. Reports Module – Informs the admin-users of the daily, weekly, monthly and yearly sales reports, user activity reports and popular builds reports.
+7. Reports Module – Informs the admin-users of the daily, weekly, monthly and yearly sales reports, user activity reports and popular builds reports.

 ## Project Scope